keziasetokusumo/credit_risk_modeling_project/README.md

 <img width="396" alt="Screen Shot 2023-11-17 at 7 50 13 AM" src="https://github.com/keziasetokusumo/credit_risk_modeling_project/assets/111642763/cfc97871-4e4e-42c8-b30b-9eff252bc2de">

 We deal with this issue later in our analysis while testing different algorithms.
+Specifically, we employ the SMOTE() method to synthesize new examples from the minority (default) class to fix the skewed target distribution.

 ## Data analysis and reproducibility
 The [Jupyter Notebook](https://github.com/keziasetokusumo/credit_risk_modeling_project/blob/main/credit-analysis.ipynb) includes code that will automatically download and install the required spreadsheet and libraries for users who don't have the relevant Python libraries or datasets.